 So, how do you categorize them best?

-Ian Sommerville, a software engineering professor and systems engineering researcher, suggests breaking them down into the following groups: technology, people, organizational, tools, requirements, and estimation.
+Ian Sommerville, a software engineering professor, and systems engineering researcher, suggests breaking them down into the following groups: technology, people, organization, tools, requirements, and estimation.

 You can read more about the categorization process in this great resource.